Majority World Theology

 8. How to Understand a Biblical God in Chinese: Toward a Crosscultural Biblical Hermeneutics, Zi Wang

-Part II: Jesus Without Borders: Christology in the Majority World
+Part Two: Jesus Without Borders: Christology in the Majority World

-Introduction to Part II: An Invitation to Discuss Christology with the Global Church, Stephen T. Pardue
+Introduction to Part Two: An Invitation to Discuss Christology with the Global Church, Stephen T. Pardue

 9. Christology in the West: Conversations in Europe and North America, Kevin J. Vanhoozer